 9. Lebkuchen freezes well and can be enjoyed well into the New Year – Statistics confirm that 1/3 of New Year’s Resolutions will fail before the end of January.
 So when you wake up on February 1, free of those pesky plans to lose weight, you can wander over to your freezer and take out a Lebkuchen to enjoy with your morning coffee!!!

 8. Lebkuchen is a celebration of heritage – Like most immigrants, German-Canadians strive to maintain a link to their ethnic identity and culture.
 I love talking to Omas and Opas on the phone who even after 60 years here in Canada still have a German accent.

 7. Lebkuchen reminds them of their childhoods in Germany - A number of our customers have told us about making special trips as children to that part of Nuremberg where the Lebkuchen bakeries were located just to inhale the yummy smells wafting in the air.
 Or strolling through the local Einkaufsviertel (shopping district) and peering into the windows of the Bäckereien at the piles of fresh Lebkuchen.

-6. Lebkuchen is not as sweet as North America cookies and has much more complex flavors – its good to try something different and with all the commercialization around Christmas things seem to become more and more the same.
-Lebkuchen is different – to tell someone it is “gingerbread” is to sell it way short.
+6. Lebkuchen is not as sweet as North America cookies and has much more complex flavors – it's good to try something different and with all the commercialization around Christmas, things seem to become more and more the same.
+Lebkuchen is different – to tell someone it is “gingerbread” is to sell it short.

 5. The Beautiful Tins and Chests – Lebkuchen bakers in Germany have for many years offered this treat in highly decorated metal chests or tins.
 Lebkuchen Schmidt takes it up a notch and commissions painters and sculptors to create original artwork and embossing for their chests and tins.
 My favorite is almost always the Modern Nuremberg Chest with its jaunty impressions of Old Nuremberg.